Foundation Models for Trajectory Planning in Autonomous Driving: A Review of Progress and Open Challenges: Further Details on the Openness of the Methods

 \section{Further Details on the Openness of the Methods}

 We classify and discuss the openness of the assets of each method in \cref{sec:openness}.
-Here, we provide \cref{fig:openness_stats} as a summary of the openness levels of each asset, where we can easily see in \cref{fig:openness_stats}(a) that the training code and model weights of the approaches are the most restricted assets, as stated in \cref{sec:openness}.
-Furthermore, below we include the conventions, which also clarify few outlier cases in the openness classification in \cref{tab:openness}: \begin{itemize} \item If evaluation of an approach is performed on multiple datasets, the dataset with \textit{the least restrictive license} is considered for the classifying ``Driving Evaluation Dataset'' and ``Language/Action Evaluation Dataset'' assets.
+Here, we include the conventions, which also clarify few outlier cases in the openness classification in \cref{tab:openness}: \begin{itemize} \item If evaluation of an approach is performed on multiple datasets, the dataset with \textit{the least restrictive license} is considered for the classifying ``Driving Evaluation Dataset'' and ``Language/Action Evaluation Dataset'' assets.
 The name of the dataset in question is noted as an explanation.
 This selection is chosen to reflect when at least part of the results can be reproduced by the community. \item On the other hand, if training is performed on multiple datasets jointly, the dataset with \textit{the most restrictive license} is considered for classifying ``Trajectory Planning Training Dataset'' and ``Language/Action Capabilities Training Dataset` assets.
 The name of the dataset in question is noted as an explanation.
 This convention is chosen as all datasets within a mixture are needed to reproduce the results.
 However, few methods, e.g. Drive-VLM~\citep{drivevlm}, train the models on different dataset mixtures, with results reported independently.
 In such a case, the score of \textit{the least restrictive} mixture of datasets is used for the corresponding cell entry. \item To provide further clarity on the basis of our classification, we include the license name for the code assets, and the dataset name for the data assets (except model weights). \item For Omni-Q~\citep{omnidrive}, Orion~\citep{ORION} and AsyncDriver~\citep{chen2024asynchronous}, the license of the released model weights is in conflict with pretrained \glspl{FM} weights.
 We classify these entries based on the released model license and warn the reader that additional restrictions may apply (noted as *). \item For LMDrive~\citep{lmdrive} and Senna-E2E~\citep{Senna}, there are two contradicting licenses for the model weights, in the same huggingface space.
 We classify the entry based on the more restrictive license which also aligns with the openness score of the pretrained \glspl{FM} weights (noted as **). \item If no license is specified, default copyright law applies, which is highly restrictive. \item If the model combines a vision encoder and an LLM--instead of using an off-the-shelf VLM--we consider the most restrictive license for the pretrained \glspl{FM} weights classification.
-Note, any components trained from scratch are ignored (e.g. \gls{LLM} in CarLLaVA~\cite{CarLLaVA}) \end{itemize}
+Note, any components trained from scratch are ignored (e.g. \gls{LLM} in CarLLaVA~\cite{CarLLaVA}) \item Closed-loop evaluation benchmarks like CARLA Town05~\citep{prakash2021multi}, CARLA Longest6 \citep{chitta2022transfuser}, Bench2Drive~\citep{bench2drive} and LAV~\citep{lav} are considered within the "Driving Evaluation Dataset" asset as they provide route splits or auxiliary scenario configuration files. \end{itemize}

 \blockcomment{